ch33r10/SunflowerCon/README.md

   - If you want to get involved, share that with your manager!

 #### `STEP TWO`: PICK YOUR PATH
-- Contribute at Org - NO
+- Involed in Incident at Org - NO
-- Contribute at Org - YES
+- Involed in Incident - YES

-## Contribute at Org - NO
+## Involed in Incident - NO
 1. Create or find a high fidelity Twitter List [@ddale8 Ukraine List](https://twitter.com/i/lists/1494327296383021062), [@ch33r10 UA List](https://twitter.com/i/lists/1482117927356801024)
 2. Look out for any dumps related to the incident, Attempt to get them (safely) & search for mention of org/industry vertical/critical third parties
 3. Keep up with new developments or changes to the situation (Ex: Log4j multiple CVEs, UA cyber threats)